after12am/bobo/README.md

 BoobyTrap
 =========

-This is a bot tweets an artificially created message using second order markov chain method.
+This is BoobyTrap is a bot tweets an artificially created message using second order markov chain method.
+By using markov chain, BoobyTrap tweets as if human tweets.
+Markov chain is available in case of having relation each other.
+Especially text.
+Let's play on words.

 ## Demo